-1. Set the Type 284 Period switch to $1 \mu s$, the Mode switch for a square wave output and the Square Wave Amplitude control for 1.0 V output.
-Install the variable attenuator between the Type 284 and the sampling head input.

-2. Set the sweep rate to 0.2 μ s/Div.
+- 1. Set the Type 284 Period switch to $1 \mu s$, the Mode switch for a square wave output and the Square Wave Amplitude control for 1.0 V output.
+Install the variable attenuator between the Type 284 and the sampling head input. - 2.
+Set the sweep rate to 0.2 μ s/Div.
 Remove the trigger cable from the Ext Trigger input connector and set the Trigger Sensitivity control clockwise for a free run trace.
-It then may be necessary to adjust the Recovery Time control for a proper display.
-(See Fig. 5-9B and C.)

-3. A proper unity loop gain display is four divisions.
-The photographs of Fig. 5-9B and C are time exposures of four sweeps, making the photos look similar to the CRT display as viewed by the calibrating technician.

-4. Thus, the preceding risetime adjustment step requires that the sampling head signal source be changed from the Type 284 fast Pulse Output to the Square Wave Output for checking loop gain. when the sampling sweep unit is not a Type 3T2.
+It may then be necessary to adjust the Recovery Time control for a proper display. - 3.
+A proper Type S-1 dot response display is shown in Fig. 5-10C and D. Note that the amplitude is the same as the square wave signal of Fig. 5-10A when the Type S-1 dot response linearity is checked in the next step. - 4.
+A proper Type S-2 display is four divisions, instead of the five shown.
+The photographs of Fig. 5-10C and D are time exposures of four sweeps, making the photos look similar to the CRT display as viewed by the calibrating technician. - 5.
+Thus, the preceding risetime adjustment step requires that the sampling head signal source be changed from the Type 284 fast Pulse Output to the Square Wave Output for checking dot response, when the sampling sweep unit is not a Type 3T2.

-5. Check Loop Gain Linearity
+5. Check Dot Response Linearity

-Requirement-Dot will move full amplitude $\pm 5\%$, of any signal up to 200 mV peak to peak when time base unit is either double triggered or free run.
+Requirement-Type S-1.
+Dot will move full amplitude $\pm 5\%$, of any signal up to 500 mV peak to peak when sampling sweep unit is either double triggered or free run.